+- □ Attend Pesticide pre-season meeting/training with AAF&M for license credit - Dick up truck-mounted spray units from Central Garage (CG) at direction of DMF Program Administrator - □ Work with TeeJet and Chemical Containers Inc on testing and calibrating all spray equipment if needed - Complete Pesticide Certification license renewal paperwork and submit to DMF Program Administrator

+Program Administrator:

-Pre-Spray Season (February - early May): Applicator: ☐ Attend Pesticide pre-season meeting/training with AAF&M for license credit ☐ Pick up truck-mounted spray units from Central Garage (CG) at direction of DMF Program Adminis strator ☐ Work with TeeJet and Chemical Containers Inc on testing and calibrating all spray equipment if neede ed ☐ Complete Pesticide Certification license renewal paperwork and submit to DMF Program Administra ıtor Program Administrator: ☐ Prepare and coordinate pesticide public notice with VT newspapers and radio stations (copy to applic cators) ☐ Activate pesticide iPad service ☐ Ensure the Pesticide No Spray map is working on ArcGIS Online ☐ Prepare current year permit application and submit to AAF&M before March 1st. ☐ Send new pesticide permit out to Applicators when approved/signed by AAF&M ☐ Prepare with CG to have skid units ready for installation and make them aware of pre-season meeting g date ☐ Create District skid unit rotation schedule and distribute to District Management and applicators ☐ Schedule Pesticide Pre-season meeting (combined pesticide skid-unit install/training) VTrans Pesticide Application Standard Operating Procedure Page 3 of 9
+- □ Prepare and coordinate pesticide public notice with VT newspapers and radio stations (copy to applicators) - □ Activate pesticide iPad service - □ Ensure the Pesticide No Spray map is working on ArcGIS Online - Depare current year permit application and submit to AAF&M before March 1st. - □ Send new pesticide permit out to Applicators when approved/signed by AAF&M - □ Prepare with CG to have skid units ready for installation and make them aware of pre-season meeting date - Create District skid unit rotation schedule and distribute to District Management and applicators - □ Schedule Pesticide Pre-season meeting (combined pesticide skid-unit install/training)

+VTrans Pesticide Application Standard Operating Procedure Page 3 of 9

+- □ Conduct pre-season meeting/training with AAF&M for applicator credit - Hand out pesticide iPads at pre-season meeting - Coordinate Applicator pickup and installation of spray units from CG and training

+During the Spray Season (May - Mid-July):

+Applicator:

+- Complete pre-trip checklist for spray rigs when you receive the truck from CG and/or other districts - □ Notify DMF Program Administrator when a field inspection is taking place - Communicate with, and send weekly spray usage reports to AAF&M and Program Administrator - Transfer spray unit console usage data to Microsoft Teams on a regular basis (once a route is complete) - D Notify DMF Program Administrator if additional chemical needs to be ordered

+Program Administrator:

+- □ Pay public notice invoices - Department Pay chemical invoices from Heritage Landscape Supply Group as they come in from the Districts - □ Respond to "no spray" requests and enter them into the iPad ArcCollector map - □ Coordinate with Applicators and AAF&M throughout the season

+Post-Spray Season (September - January):

+Applicator:

+- □ Attend post-season meeting/training with AAF&M for license credit - □ Ensure pesticide skid units are empty and rinsed thoroughly to make certain no pesticide residues remain prior to demobilization - □ Coordinate demobilization of spray equipment with DMF Program Administrator and CG in compliance with State of Vermont AAF&M Regulations. - Track and document remaining pesticide inventory and send it to Program Administrator

+Program Administrator:

-Conduct pre-season meeting/training with AAF&M for applicator credit Hand out pesticide iPads at pre-season meeting Coordinate Applicator pickup and installation of spray units from CG and training Dumino the Carry Coccor (May Mid Luby) Applica g the Spray Season (May - Mid-July): Communicate with, and send weekly spray usage reports to AAF&M and Program Administrator Transfer spray unit console usage data to Microsoft Teams on a regular basis (once a route is complete) Notify DMF Program Administrator if additional chemical needs to be ordered Notify Divir Trogram raministrator it additional chemical needs to be ordered Progran m Administrator: Pay public notice invoices Pay chemical invoices from Heritage Landscape Supply Group as they come in from the Districts Respond to "no spray" requests and enter them into the iPad ArcCollector map Coordinate with Applicators and AAF&M throughout the season pray Season (September - January): Applica Attend post-season meeting/training with AAF&M for license credit Ensure pesticide skid units are empty and rinsed thoroughly to make certain no pesticide residues remain prior to demobilization Coordinate demobilization of spray equipment with DMF Program Administrator and CG in compliance with State of Vermont AAF&M Regulations.
-Track and document remaining pesticide inventory and send it to Program Administrator Progran m Administrator: C Schedule and conduct Pesticide Post-Season meeting, collect iPads and all boxes, chargers, and car chargers; note anything that is missing and replace it Suspend iPad service Store spray units where available to overwinter Coordinate with Districts to recruit new pesticide applicators Conduct review of this Pesticide Application SOP and update in coordination with AAF&M and DMF as necessary
+- □ Schedule and conduct Pesticide Post-Season meeting, collect iPads and all boxes, chargers, and car chargers; note anything that is missing and replace it - □ Suspend iPad service - \Box Store spray units where available to overwinter - □ Coordinate with Districts to recruit new pesticide applicators - □ Conduct review of this Pesticide Application SOP and update in coordination with AAF&M and DMF as necessary